 This policy has been reviewed and approved by appropriate Arizona State University personnel.
 ASU reserves the right to change this policy when necessary.

-ICA will conduct a health and wellness education program for all student-athletes at least once a semester to educate ASU student-athletes regarding student-athlete health and wellness.
-As part of this health and wellness education program, ICA will educate ASU student-athletes about the harmful effects of the use of drugs, the ASU student-athlete drug prevention, testing and treatment program, and those elements required by the NCAA for drug education programs (see ICA 405D).
+SDA will conduct a health and wellness education program for all student-athletes at least once a semester to educate ASU student-athletes regarding student-athlete health and wellness.
+As part of this health and wellness education program, SDA will educate ASU student-athletes about the harmful effects of the use of drugs, the ASU student-athlete drug prevention, testing, and treatment program, and those elements required by the NCAA for drug education programs (see ICA 405D).
 The health and wellness education program will be reviewed and approved by the vice president for University Athletics on an annual basis.

 Use of Tobacco

 In accordance with NCAA policy, the use of tobacco products is prohibited by all student-athletes and all game personnel (including, but not limited to, coaches, athletic trainers, managers, and game officials) in all sports during practice and competition.

 The head team physician will lead an interdisciplinary substance abuse treatment team.
 The treatment team will include the following members:

 The treatment team will develop a written substance abuse treatment plan for each student-athlete to whom substance abuse treatment services are provided.
 All substance abuse treatment plans will be submitted to the vice president for University Athletics for review and approval.

 Student-Athlete Voluntary Request for Evaluation and Treatment